zonca/italianschoolsd-website/site/content/classes/_index.md

 In-person classes are 2 hours per week, 4-6pm on Thursdays, first class on September 9th, last class on June 2nd for a total of 34 weeks of instruction.

+See the [Italian school of San Diego calendar](/calendar) for our Google Calendar schedule.

 <div class="tc">
 <a href="/enroll" class="btn raise">Tuition and pre-enrollment information</a>
 </div>